Kurento/kurento/source/Architecture.rst

 As it can be observed, at a first stage, a client (a browser in a computer, a mobile application, etc.) issues a message requesting some kind of capability from the Stream Oriented GE.
-This message is based on a JSON RPC V2.0 representation and fulfills the Open API specification.
+This message is based on a JSON-RPC V2.0 representation and fulfills the Open API specification.
 It can be generated directly from the client application or, in case of web applications, indirectly consuming the abstract HTML5 SDK.
 For instance, that request could ask for the visualization of a given video